-If you are renting a place to live, your landlord may ask you to buy renters insurance as part of your lease or rental agreement.
-The landlord’s insurance policy only covers damages or loss for the structure you are living in, not your own possessions.
+If you are renting a place to live, your landlord may ask you to buy renters insurance as part of your lease or rental agreement for liability purposes.
+Additionally, you may want to consider renters insurance since the landlord’s insurance policy only covers damages or loss for the structure you are living in, not your own possessions.

 However, you may want to consider purchasing a renters insurance policy even if your landlord does not require it.
 Your renters insurance policy will ensure that you are reimbursed for loss, damage or theft of your personal property in covered losses.
 Your policy also covers you if someone is physically hurt in your rental.